entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 import './WidgetElement';
 ```

 7. For test purposes, add a configuration file `public/mfe-config.json` with the following content.
-Note: a config MFE only receives a set of parameters from the App Builder, rather than the full config structure used for a regular MFE.
+Note: the JSON for a config MFE contains just parameters so it is simpler than the JSON for a target MFE.
 ``` javascript
 {
   "name": "John Brown"